SmirnovEgorRu/bioinformatics/README.md

 # bioinformatics

-Labs from this cource: https://stepik.org/course/45305/syllabus
+Labs from this course: https://stepik.org/course/45305/syllabus